 Here's what you need to know about Stripe and PayPal fees as of January 2020.

 Stripe fees shown above are based on the Stripe nonprofit discount; learn how to apply for this discount.
 Stripe fees may be covered by the donor, except when donations are made via a digital wallet (Apple Pay, Google Pay).
+As fee coverage legally increases the value of a donor’s contribution, the gross value is necessarily reflected in a nonprofit’s fundraising totals.

 REMINDER: Give Lively nonprofit members can only add PayPal as an optional additional payment method.